Peyote Drug

 How Do You Use Peyote?

-They may also be ground into a powder that is put inside gelatin capsules to be consumed or smoked with cannabis or tobacco.
-After the mescaline is consumed, its hallucinogenic effects start to emerge.
+The buttons may also be ground into a powder that is put inside gelatin capsules to be consumed or smoked with cannabis or tobacco.

 Due to peyote being a cactus and something grown naturally, mixed with the knowledge of a culture that uses it legally, teens and young adults often feel that it must be a safe substance.

-They may abuse peyote in rave settings for its hallucinogenic properties.
+They may abuse the psychodelic cactus in rave settings for its hallucinogenic properties.

 What Are the Chemicals of Peyote?

-Peyote contains a large range of phenylethylamine alkaloids.
-The active ingredient in peyote is the hallucinogen mescaline.
+Peyote contains a large range of phenylethylamine alkaloids, but the active ingredient in peyote that drives people to seek it out is the hallucinogen mescaline.

 Peyote Cactus